robert-westenberger/knowledgebase/mathematics/discrete-mathematics/nary-relations.md

 ## Selecting a primary key in a relational database
 When selecting a primary key, the goal should be to select a key that can serve as a primary key for all possible extensions of the database.
 To do this, it is necessary to examine the intension of the database to understand the set of possible n-tuples that can occur in an extension.

+Combinations of domains can also uniquely identify n-tuples in an n-ary relation.
+When the values of a set of domains determine an n-tuple in a relation, the Cartesian product of these domains is called a **composite key**.